MaximevdHeijden/MaximevdHeijden.github.io/Publications.md

 title: Publications
 ---

-In this page you will find my publications (peer reviewed and archived), organized by date.
-I aim to make them all open access, but if you cannot access a  publication please send me an email: m.v.d.heijden@tue.nl.
+In this page you will find our publications (peer reviewed and archived), organized by date.
+We aim to make them all open access, but if you cannot access a publication please send an email to: maxime.vanderheijden (at) uwaterloo.ca.

 (12) R.R.
 Jacquemond & M. van der Heijden & E.B.
 Boz, E.R.C.
 Ruiz, K.V.
 Greco, J.A.
 Kowalski, V. Muñoz Perales, F.R.
 Brushett, D.C.
 Nijmeijer, P. Boillat, A. Forner-Cuenca\
 **[Quantifying concentration distributions in redox flow batteries with neutron radiography](https://www.nature.com/articles/s41467-024-50120-7)**\